 Up Down Go Machine

 Usually a four-piece band, UDGM were a duo for the weekend with Sam and Stephen on acoustic guitar and drums.
-The powerful gruff vocals told the tales in their songs, and they provided a memorable end to the night.
-(I had to skip out to catch a train before Prose got on, sorry guys!)
+The powerful gruff vocals told the tales in their songs, and they provided a memorable set late on Saturday night.

 Sunday’s opening act Mark Sullivan appears to be a guy who feels and shows all the emotions in his songs.
 This was the first time I’ve come across Mark, which is strange considering he’s from the same town as me!
 He got the day off to a brilliant start with his well rehearsed loop pedaling.